Truth Telling in a World of Lies-

 Therefore, since we are surrounded by such a great cloud of witnesses, let us throw off everything that hinders and the sin that so easily entangles.
 And let us run with perseverance the race marked out for us~ Hebrews 12:1

-I was waiting in the reception area, attempting to distract myself from thinking about the number of viruses that could potentially be mutating into the next outbreak, when the medical assistant called my name.
-I was ushered into the back room, where she pointed at a scale and informed me that that I needed to be weighed before I could see a doctor.
+I was waiting quietly in the reception area, attempting to distract myself from the number of viruses that could potentially be mutating into the next outbreak, when the medical assistant called my name.
+I was ushered into the back room.
+She pointed at a scale and informed me that that I needed to be weighed before I could see a doctor.

 I attempted to resist.